Cat S and Cat N Cars Explained: Should You Buy One?

 • Cat A and Cat B are unchanged: Scrap-only and shell-destroyed respectively, in both the old and new systems.

-The change was made because the old system grouped all repairable write-offs by cost, not by the type of damage.
-A car with a bent chassis and a car with a scratched bumper could both end up as Cat C if the repair cost exceeded the value threshold.
-The new system at least tells you whether the structure was involved, which is far more useful when you're deciding whether to buy.
+The change was made because the old system sorted repairable write-offs by cost rather than by the type of damage.
+A car with a bent chassis and a car with a scratched bumper could both end up as Cat C if the repair bill crossed the value threshold.
+The new system at least tells you whether the structure was involved, which is far more useful when you are deciding whether to buy.

 Common write-off scams to watch for

 Unfortunately, write-offs attract fraud.
-Here are the things to watch for:
+These are the ones to know about.

 Category washing.
-Unscrupulous sellers register a written-off car abroad (often in Ireland), then re-import it to clear the UK write-off marker.
-The damage history vanishes from UK databases.
-This is why imported vehicles deserve extra scrutiny.
+A written-off car is registered abroad — Ireland is a common route — and then re-imported, so the UK write-off marker no longer follows it.
+The damage history effectively vanishes from UK databases.
+This is why an imported vehicle with a suspiciously recent registration deserves extra scrutiny.

 Cut and shut.
-Two written-off cars of the same model are welded together to create one "complete" car.
-This is extremely dangerous because the structural integrity is compromised.
-It's also illegal.
-A proper VIN check and physical inspection can catch this.
+Two written-off cars of the same model are cut apart and welded together to make one apparently complete car.
+It is extremely dangerous, because the structure will not behave as designed in a collision, and it is illegal.
+A VIN check and a proper physical inspection are what catch it.

 Cosmetic cover-ups.
-A fresh respray on a car that's three years old should make you ask questions.
-Sellers sometimes cover repaired damage with new paint to make it look untouched.
-Check panel gaps, look under the bonnet for overspray, and run your fingers along seams for filler.
+A fresh respray on a three-year-old car should make you ask why.
+Sellers sometimes cover repaired damage with new paint to make a car look untouched.
+Check the panel gaps, look for overspray under the bonnet, and feel along the seams for filler.

 The bottom line

-The write-off categories that matter for most used car buyers are Cat S and Cat N. Both can be repaired and driven legally, and both can be sound buys if you do your homework: get the repair history, have the car inspected, and pay a price that reflects the marker.
+The categories that matter to most used car buyers are Cat S and Cat N. Both can be repaired, both can legally be driven, and both can be sound buys — provided you get the repair history, have the car properly inspected, and pay a price that genuinely reflects the marker.

-The risk isn't in buying a write-off.
+The risk was never in buying a written-off car.
 The risk is in buying one without knowing.
-Run the reg through a car history check before you go see the car, and you'll know exactly what you're dealing with before you even turn the key.
+Run the reg through a car history check before you go and see it, and you will know exactly what you are dealing with before you even turn the key.

 About to buy that car?
 Check what's hiding first.